 Adenylate cyclase is a membrane bound enzyme that catalyses the formation of cyclic AMP from ATP.
 It is regulated by a family of G protein-coupled receptors, protein kinases, and calcium.
 The type 9 adenylyl cyclase is a widely distributed adenylyl cyclase, and it is stimulated by beta-adrenergic receptor activation but is insensitive to forskolin, calcium, and somatostatin. [provided by RefSeq, Jul 2008]

 GeneCards Summary for ADCY9 Gene

 ADCY9 (Adenylate Cyclase 9) is a Protein Coding gene.
 Diseases associated with ADCY9 include Chromosome 16P13.3 Deletion Syndrome, Proximal and Malaria.
-Among its related pathways are Ovarian steroidogenesis and G-protein signaling G-Protein alpha-i signaling cascades.
+Among its related pathways are Oxytocin signaling pathway and Adenylate cyclase inhibitory pathway.
 Gene Ontology (GO) annotations related to this gene include phosphorus-oxygen lyase activity and adenylate cyclase activity.
-An important paralog of this gene is ADCY5.
+An important paralog of this gene is ADCY8.